1

 Softband hearing devices (including BAHAs) are a covered benefit for members ages 20 and under.
 All softband purchases require a PAR and must be accompanied by a signed letter from a physician documenting medical necessity.
 Health First Colorado reimburses softband devices using the following methodology:

-Please see the table below for a list of procedure codes covered for softband devices.
+Refer to the table below for a list of procedure codes covered for softband devices.

 All Audiology PARs and revisions processed by the ColoradoPAR Program must be submitted through the Utilization Management (UM) vendor.
 Clinical information is required for a PAR review.
 When submitting PARs, please answer the clinical questions in the UM portal, attach the relevant clinical documentation needed for determinations, and select "Medical" type from the drop-down menu.
 If "DME" is selected this will result in non-payment of the device.

-Back to top
+Back to Top

 Procedure Code Table

 Audiologists are indicated as a rendering provider for the following procedure codes.
 Whether the code is a Health First Colorado covered benefit is indicated.
 Reference the current Fee Schedule for rates.
-Note: this table serves only as a reference guide for audiologists and not a guarantee of payment or coverage.
-Definitive coverage of a specific procedure code is found on the Fee Schedule.

 Last table update: 01/27/2022